 What Does Object Lock Do?

 Object Lock allows you to store objects using a Write Once, Read Many (WORM) model, meaning after it’s written, data cannot be modified or deleted for a defined period of time.
-Any attempts to manipulate, copy, encrypt, change, or delete the file will fail during that time.
 The files may be accessed, but no one can change them, including the file owner or whoever set the Object Lock.

 What Is an Air Gap, and How Does Object Lock Provide One?

-Object Lock creates a virtual “air gap” for your data.
-When we talk about an air gap, most people think of LTO tape.
-The backup data is written to tapes, which are then physically removed from the network and the premises, hence creating an “air gap” between your backups and your working systems.
-Because there is literally no way a computer virus could transmit through the air to a physical object that’s not connected to a network, they will be virus-free.
+Object Lock creates a virtual air gap for your data.
+The term comes from the world of LTO tape.
+When backups are written to tape, the tapes are then physically removed from the network, creating a gap of air between backups and production systems.
 In the event of a ransomware attack, you can just pull the tapes from the previous day to restore systems.

 Object Lock does the same thing, but it all happens in the cloud.
 Instead of physically isolating data, Object Lock virtually isolates the data.